sdylewski/Stealthchanger/README.md

-## Stealthchanger Documentation Upgrade Project
+## Stealthchanger Wiki Upgrade Project
-The goals of this project are to help reorganize and rewrite some of the documentation, with the goal of merging this back into the mainline Stealthchanger wiki.
+The goals of this project are to help reorganize and rewrite some of the documentation on the wiki, with the goal of merging this back into the mainline Stealthchanger wiki.

 - Contributers:
   <a href="https://github.com/sdylewski" title="Major Hack"><img src="https://github.com/sdylewski.png?size=40" width="40" height="40" alt="Major Hack" /></a>